top of page

 Q: What type of coconut works best for snowball cookies?

 A: Sweetened shredded coconut works best because it gives the cookies a soft, chewy texture.
-Unsweetened coconut can be used, but the cookies will be less sweet and slightly drier.
+Unsweetened coconut can be used, but the cookies will be drier and not as sweet.

 Q: Why are my snowball cookies crumbly?